How is it used?

 What does the test result mean?

-High levels of glucose most frequently indicate diabetes but many other diseases and conditions can also cause raised glucose.
-The following information summarizes the meaning of the test results.
+High levels of glucose most frequently indicate diabetes but many other diseases and conditions can also cause raised glucose concentrations in the bloodstream.
+The following information summarises the meaning of the test results.

 Fasting Blood Glucose